ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Because DMARC relies on SPF [RFC7208] and DKIM [RFC6376], in order to take full advantage of DMARC, a Domain Owner SHOULD first ensure that SPF and DKIM authentication are properly configured.
-The easiest first step here is to choose a domain to use as the RFC5321.From domain (i.e., the Return-Path domain) for its mail, one that aligns with the Author Domain, and then publish an SPF policy in DNS for that domain.
+As a first step the Domain Owner SHOULD choose a domain to use as the RFC5321.MailFrom domain (i.e., the Return-Path domain) for its mail, one that aligns with the Author Domain, and then publish an SPF policy in DNS for that domain.
+The SPF record SHOULD be constructed at a minimum to ensure an SPF pass verdict for all known sources of mail for the RFC5321.MailFrom domain.

 5.5.2.
 Configure Sending System for DKIM Signing Using an Aligned
         Domain